Moving to Malaysia: A Guide for Expats to Live Here

 Many expat parents send their kids to international schools or private schools.
 One of the main reasons is that it’s hard to enroll in public schools because of the public school system

 Expats normally enroll their children in private and international schools.
 Tuition fees for these schools are a lot more costly than public schools, but it is almost impossible for expat kids to enter the public school system.
-Education in private schools is three terms per year and uses English as the main medium of communication and instruction.
+Education in private schools is three terms per year and uses English as the primary medium of communication and instruction.

 Expats who want their children to study using the curriculum of their home country or any syllabus other than the one in Malaysia should consider an international school.
 Most of these schools are located in Kuala Lumpur.